On Helium Mixing in Quasi-global Simulations of the Intracluster Medium: Inner regions of the ICM

 We see that both instabilities reorient the magnetic field, driving the average inclination of the magnetic field to be more horizontal (azimuthal).
 This feature of the HBI has been argued to be of importance for the cooling flow problem because a magnetic field that is predominantly perpendicular to gravity tends to insulate the core from heat transport from the outskirts of the cluster \citep{Par08,Bog09,Par09}.
 For a vertical (radial) magnetic field the heat flux is given by the Spitzer value \be \tilde{Q} = - \chi_\para\, \D{T}{z} \ , \en while the heat flux is zero for a horizontal (azimuthal) field.
 In \cite{Ber16a}, we showed that when considering a local domain in an isothermal atmosphere, the HPBI drives the magnetic field to have an average inclination angle of $45^{\circ}$.
 This is in contrast to the uniform case, where the HBI drives the magnetic field towards $0^{\circ}$ \citep{Par08}.
 This feature of the HPBI led us to speculate that a composition gradient might be able to alleviate the cooling flow problem by limiting the average magnetic field inclination.
 We can now test this idea in our quasi-global simulations where the temperature gradient has been obtained from \cite{Vik06}.

 We consider the evolution of the volume-averaged Spitzer parameter \citep{Par08} \be f_{\rm S} = \langle \hat{\bb{z}} \bcdot \bb{Q}_{\rm c}/\tilde{Q} \rangle \ , \en as a function of time.
 This quantity shows how effective heat conduction is at transporting heat in the radial direction in the cluster compared to the case of a vertical (radial) magnetic field (or unmagnetised heat conduction).
 The same parameter was used to parameterize the effectiveness of helium sedimentation in the model of \cite{Pen09}.
 We show the evolution of $f_{\rm S}$ in the fifth panel of Figure \ref{fig:merged_figure} with the HBI simulation ($\nabla \mu = 0$) indicated with a blue solid line and the HPBI simulation ($\nabla \mu \neq 0$) indicated with a red solid line.
 Initially, the volume-averaged Spitzer parameter decreases more rapidly in the HBPI simulation than in the HBI simulation, the reason being the slower growth rate in the absence of a composition gradient.
 The inclusion of a composition gradient however leads to an increase in the volume-averaged Spitzer parameter at late times compared to the homogeneous case.
 We find that $f_{\rm S} \approx 0.20$ ($f_{\rm S} \approx 0.17$) for the HPBI (HBI) at $t/t_0 = 200$.
 This corresponds to an increase in heat flux by $\sim 20 \%$ with respect to the homogeneous case.
-Albeit this effect is small, our simulations show that composition gradients could play a part in determining to what extent the inner ICM is thermally shielded from its surroundings.